jeongeun980906/Lerobot-MujoCo-Custom-Policy-Tutorial/README.md

 Based on this configuration, it will transform the actions into the action_type and create new dataset for training.

 - action_type: representation of the actions.
 Options: 'joint','delta_joint','eef_pose','delta_eef_pose'
-- proprio_type: representations of propriocotative informations.
+- proprio_type: representations of proprioceptive information.
 Options: eef_pose, joint_pos
-- observation_type: whether to use image of a object position informations.
-Options: 'image','objet_pose'
+- observation_type: whether to use the image of an object's position information.
+Options: 'image','objet_pose.'
 - image_aug_num: the number of augmented trajectories to make when you are using image features

 You can just use the python script to do this as well.